Starting a new life abroad can seem like a big step, but it could just be the best decision you ever make.

 We’ve also included some helpful information on working conditions in each nation: for instance, did you know that Singapore has one of the lowest income tax rates in the world, or that women in Germany get extra maternity leave if they’re expecting twins, triplets, etc?

-The video covers eight countries: Australia, UK, USA, Canada, Germany, Hong Kong, Singapore and UAE.
+The video covers eight countries: Australia, UK, USA, Canada, Germany, China-Hong Kong, Singapore and UAE.
 For each country, we’ve selected eight of the most common jobs in a variety of sectors that are currently experiencing a shortage.
 This isn’t a full list though – so don’t despair if your occupation isn’t listed.
 If working overseas piques your interest, we’ve put together a fact sheet for each country featured which includes lists of jobs in demand and enough information to give you an idea about what you need to know before you go.

 Where will you go?